 If you have a phone call from the 847 area code, or US GOVERNMENT, or PRIVATE CALL, or RESTRICTED, or PAY PHONE, or WITHHELD, or UNAVAILABLE or ATT CALLING CARD, be sure to answer!!!
 (It is possible that a Recruit could call from another area code as well--773, 224, 312, 872 are all area codes in that area.)
 You may want to start a list of questions you have for your recruit and keep it near your phone.
 As with letters, don't share anything that will distress your recruit.
 It’s fine to let your recruit know that you miss him/her, but always follow it with how proud you are of him/her and how much you are looking forward to seeing him/her in his/her dress whites or dress blues at PIR as a US Navy Sailor.
 (GL changes over to dress blues the first full week of October and to dress whites the first full week of May.
 The command determines the switch over date and it could change from that if the need arose.)

 The "I'm still alive!" or other calls the RDC schedules usually come in the mornings if they are made on Monday through Thursday, but they can come anytime between 8 am and 8 pm CST if the phone banks are available.
 This is because the "I'm a Sailor!" calls, which are typically made 1 to 7 days before PIR, but can come up to 10 days before PIR, are in the afternoon and evenings and begin around 2ish pm CST and end around 8ish pm CST.
 (See Battle Stations-21 (BST).)
 Calls can come anytime between 1 pm and 8 pm CST on Friday if the phone banks are available and anytime between 8 am and 8 pm CST on Saturday and between 1 pm and 8 pm CST on Sunday.
-Calls for security reasons or for information most often occur during regular business hours, but may come at any time, even on weekends, especially if the recruit has had to try multiple times to reach someone.
+Calls for security reasons or for information are made during regular business hours.
 Calls for additional information during P-days can come anytime, but usually come between 6 am and 10 pm CST--even on weekends because recruits do not have holiday routine while in P-days and a recruit could be asked to make a call while in P-Hold.

 The RDC's schedule the phone banks and determine how much time the division will have.
 The recruit/Sailor will determine who s/he will call.
 Sometimes an RDC will schedule only a short time at the phone banks and recruits are only able to make one or two 5 to 10 minute calls; calls have also been as short as 1 to 2 minutes, especially if the call is before week 3.
 Other times, the recruit/Sailor will have an hour or more and will decide how to divide up that time among those s/he wants to talk to.
 There are 2 rooms near the NEX where the phone banks are located and approximately 50 to 60 phones available in each room depending on how many are in working order.
 There are also 4 to 6 computers available in each room.